disastrid/instruments_lab/docs/README.md

 ### layout

 This tells Jekyll which page layout to use.
-For research posts we're using a custom layout which is in _layouts > research.html.
+For research posts we're using a custom layout which is in `_layouts/research.html`.

 If you need changes, please create an issue.